 To find out about the support you might need, you should first speak to the support staff in the college.
 Every college has at least one member of staff who advises students who need additional support.
 They can talk to you about your course, the support you have used before and any new support that might be available.
 They will tell you how the college can help you.
 They may ask you to have an assessment of your needs at the college, or at a separate Access Centre, to make sure you get the support you need to help you on your course.
 These assessments will be 'needs-led', which means they will consider what your individual needs are, rather than assuming your needs are the same as other people with the same impairment or people facing similar barriers.
+Have a look at our factsheet on preparing for your needs assessment here for more information.

-If you are disabled, you can ask your local social work department for an assessment of your need for care services, including any healthcare or social care needs that you need while at college.
+If you are disabled, you can ask your local social work department for an assessment of your need for care services, including any healthcare or social care needs you will have while at college.
 The care services that are to be provided will then be agreed and noted in a care plan, or you may already have a care plan in place.